Ultralight Dark Matter from the Edge of Field Space

 Operators such as Eqs.~\eqref{eq:Linst} and~\eqref{eq:ULDMFFcoupling} induce radiative corrections to the wallion mass.
 At one loop, this contribution is estimated as $m_{\phi,\,\text{1-loop}}^2 \sim \Lambda_\text{UV}^4 / (512 \pi^4 \Lambda^2)$\footnote{This estimate takes the coefficient of the operator in Eq.~\eqref{eq:ULDMFFcoupling} with a loop suppression, uses the identification between $M$ and $\Lambda$, and fixes the UV cutoff dependence by dimensional analysis.}, where $\Lambda_\text{UV}$ denotes a UV cutoff.
 Such corrections are generic in models with quadratically coupled ultralight DM~\cite{Banerjee:2022sqg,Delaunay:2025pho,Brzeminski:2020uhm}.
 We regard the instanton-induced potential as natural if $m_\phi^2 > m_{\phi,\,\text{1-loop}}^2$.
 This is easily met when $\phi$ is decoupled from the SM, since $\Lambda_\text{UV}$ can be arbitrarily low.
 In contrast, once Eq.~\eqref{eq:ULDMFFcoupling} is included, collider limits require $\Lambda_\text{UV}\gtrsim100~\mathrm{GeV}$.
 Whether this correction actually arises depends on the UV completion; for example, in frameworks such as Ref.~\cite{Delaunay:2025pho}, inspired by twin-Higgs models~\cite{Chacko:2005pe}, the first nonvanishing contribution appears only at two loops.
 Thus, the naturalness issue is UV-sensitive rather than intrinsic to the wallion framework.

 Interactions with photons induce a thermal contribution to the wallion mass~\cite{Bouley:2022eer}

-where $\alpha_\text{em}$ is the fine-structure constant.
+where $\alpha_\text{em}$ is the fine-structure constant~\footnote{Ref.~\cite{Bouley:2022eer} derives the thermal mass for an electron plasma, while in general all charged species can contribute~\cite{Cyncynates:2024bxw,Cyncynates:2024ufu,Baryakhtar:2025uxs}.
+A future study of the thermal history should include these effects but we do not expect them to qualitatively alter our conclusions.}.
 In a UV completion with a quartic coupling between the wallion and a heavy charged scalar, $\lambda \phi^2 \eta^\dagger \eta$, the dimension-6 operators in Eqs.~\eqref{eq:Linst} and~\eqref{eq:ULDMFFcoupling} acquire the same sign.
 Because the presence of a field-space boundary requires this sign to be opposite to that of the gauge kinetic term, the resulting squared thermal mass of the wallion is positive.

 We assume instantaneous reheating with reheat temperature $\Trh$ and set $H_I = \sqrt{g_\star\pi^2/90}\,\Trh^2/\Mpl$.
 We further consider inflaton decays exclusively into SM states and restrict to $\Trh < M$.
 Consequently, the dark sector is cold at reheating, and the wallion potential is present throughout.
 Moreover, dark gluons never thermalize and do not contribute to dark radiation.